-Figure 1.18: Intended Flood Mitigation Project Types
+Figure 1.18: Intended Number of Flood Mitigation Projects

 (Lower Brazos Basin Community Survey)

 Table 1.19 details the frequency with which communities plan on implementing a particular type of flood mitigation.
 While several project types, like local storm drainage systems and roadway improvements, may be local in nature, many other solutions are more regional in nature, such as regional dams and retention, as well as highway improvements that may involve state agencies.